 Tel: (01482) 396301

-Yorkshire Water will be taking over responsibility of privately owned and operated sewage pumping stations (which connect to the public sewer network and serve more than one property) on or before 1 October 2016.
+Yorkshire Water are now responsible for privately owned and operated sewage pumping stations which connect to the public sewer network and serve more than one property.

 For further details on the transfer of private sewers please contact Yorkshire Water.